-Flowers in March?
+Flowers in March in Chicago?
 Yes!
 There are thousands of them at the Chicago Flower & Garden Show on Navy Pier.
-Held March 18-26, this annual event isn’t just for grownups.
-While the colorful sights, sweet smells and fish-filled ponds are for all ages, little gardeners can really dig into the fun at the Kid’s Activity Garden.
-In addition to swings and a sandbox, they’ll enjoy craft projects, garden projects, potting parties and more.
+Held March 14-18, this annual event isn’t just for grownups.
+While the colorful sights, sweet smells and fish-filled ponds are for all ages, kids can really dig into the fun at the Kid’s Activity Garden.
+Read on to learn about the sandboxes, swings, and craft and garden projects that’ll have your kids sprouting smiles.

 This ones for the kiddos who like get up close and personal with the bug world.
-The University of Illinois Master Gardeners will demonstrate how worm composting can make black gold from everyday kitchen scraps.
-They will also man the Insect Petting Zoo, where you’ll have a chance to meet Rosie the tarantula., Millie the Giant African millipede and other creatures.
-Hungry?
-Don’t miss the edible insects for your tasting pleasure and Madagascar Hissing Cockroach races (Saturday only).
+The University of Illinois Master Gardeners will demonstrate how to pot a lettuce plant and Make a Butterfly.
+They will also man the Insect Petting Zoo where you have a chance to meet Madagascar Hissing Cockroaches, Walking Sticks, Bess Beetles, Large African Millipedes, Smaller Millipedes, Ant Farms, Tarantulas, Fiddler Crabs, Crickets, Blue Death Feigning Beetles, Worm Composting and earthworms.

 Make friends with the animals living in the Racine Zoo, like alligators, snakes, geckos and tenrecs (hmmmm, bonus – you get to find out what a tenrec is!).
 From 12:30 p.m.-4 p.m. you’ll receive and animal education and 1 p.m.-3 p.m. you can participate in the Animals of the World with touch opportunities.

 Come in a Regular Kid, Leave a Princess